xeonchen/fxqrl/README.md

 # FxQRL
-FxQRL is a Firefox add-on to turn your URLs into QR code images without network connection.
+FxQRL is a Firefox add-on that turns your URLs into QR code images without network connection.